RancidDax/namazu.tools/top.md

 F - Skates | M - Sword

 {: .note }
-> The "cursed" pattern (F-Staff & M-Shield) can be easily resolved by using the edges of the waymarks eitherside of the male.
+> The "cursed" pattern (F-Staff & M-Shield) can be easily resolved by using the far edges of the waymarks eitherside of the male.
 >
 > These waymarks also help to position during Mid/Remote Glitch.

 Once the dodge is made, all players must resolve their Mid/Remote Glitch by splitting into the previously designated light parties and moving to the West (LP1) and East (LP2) **relative to Omega's Eye**.

 After each player takes an AOE, two stacks will then appear on two random players.
 Multiple clones will spawn around the arena, including a line of 3 males, and 1 female in the center.
-Using the **middle of the 3 males as relative north**, the party must form two stacks in their designated light parties around the female in the center to get pushed back to 1 of 3 safe spots.
+Using the **middle of the 3 males as relative north**, the party must form two stacks in their designated light parties around the female to get pushed back to 1 of 3 safe spots.

-Light Party 1 will always anchor West, and Light Party 2 will be pushed South for Mid Glitch, and East for Remote Glitch.
+Light Party 1 will always anchor West, and Light Party 2 will either be pushed South for Mid Glitch, or East for Remote Glitch.

-If the stack players are part of the **same light party** the lower stack relative to the eye must swap positions with their partner. **(video)**
+If the stack players are part of the **same light party** the south most stack relative to the eye must swap positions with their partner. **(video)**

 {: .tanks }
 > Between the start of the phase and after party synergy Omega-M has changed to Omega-F and vice versa, meaning you will both have to re-provoke your boss.